Tefx/amcp/README.md

 # amcp
-Invoking python from AutoMod using RPC
+Invoking python code in AutoMod using RPC

 ## Installation